Leotrino/SimuWorld/README.md

 * 1-D cellular automata using rules under the convention of Stephen Wolfram
 * 2-D simulation of a free quantum mechanical particle in a box (any shape)
 * 3-D simulation of the wave function of the hydrogen atom
-* 3-D simulation of the interaction of a planet system with 3 planets
+* 3-D simulation of the interaction of a 3-object system through gravitation